 When it comes to assisting with transitioning into memory care, it is important to strike the right balance between giving the help your parent needs while also letting them be involved in the process.

 You should aim to be there any time they ask for help, but don’t try to do everything for them.
-Get your parent involved in the transition process by allowing them to help with planning the move and decorating their new space.
+Some simple things you can have them get involved with include:

-The more they feel included in the process, the more comfortable they will be with the transition.
+The more your parent feels included in the process, the more comfortable they will be with the transition.
 It is also important to plan as much as possible to enable them to prepare for each step of the transition before it happens.

 Make sure to communicate every part of the process clearly to minimize confusion.
 Residents with dementia can easily become confused and overwhelmed, so taking the process slowly can be tremendously helpful.